mvkhanh/vietnamese-cooking-chatbot/README.md

-# 🇻🇳 Vietnamese Cooking Chatbot
+# 🇻🇳 Vietnamese Culinary Chatbot

 A smart Vietnamese culinary chatbot that helps you:
 - Suggest dishes based on available ingredients